abcxyz/guardian/cli.md

 * **-pull-request-number="100"** - The GitHub pull request number to remove plan comments from.
 The default value is "0".

-## Workflows remove-plan-comments
+## Workflows remove-guardian-comments

-Remove previous Guardian plan comments from a pull request.
+Remove previous Guardian comments from a pull request.

-Usage: guardian workflows remove-plan-comments [options] <pull_request_number>
+Usage: guardian workflows remove-guardian-comments [options]

 ### Prerequisites